-Our focus on transport evaluation is partly in wake of the upcoming release of the GEOS Retrospective analysis for the early 21st Century (GEOS-R21C), which is an atmospheric reanalysis that includes many advances over MERRA-2, and serves as a step towards MERRA-3, a planned coupled Earth system reanalysis.
-Along with having implications for GEOS-R21C, our analysis also includes the GEOS-IT Version 5.29.4 dating from October 19, 2022 (hereafter simply "GEOS-IT"), which will be used to drive an off-line chemistry reanalysis with a full chemistry model (GEOS-Chem) and an advanced Constituent Data Assimilation component to update the chemistry fields.
-Since this chemical reanalysis will be produced in replay-mode (one-way coupling) whereby the meteorology fields are used to define the background atmospheric flow (Orbe et al., 2017), it is imperative that recent tags of GEOS produce a credible representation of transport processes.
+Our focus on transport evaluation is in wake of the upcoming release of the GEOS Retrospective analysis for the early 21st Century (GEOS-R21C), which is an atmospheric reanalysis that includes many advances over MERRA-2, and serves as a step towards MERRA-3, a planned coupled Earth system reanalysis.
+As part of the current effort to explore coupling of more Earth System components targeting MERRA-3, MERRA-21C will be used to drive an off-line chemistry reanalysis R21C-Chem with a full chemistry model (GEOS-Chem) and an advanced Constituent Data Assimilation component to update the chemistry fields.
+Since R21C-Chem will be produced in replay-mode (one-way coupling) whereby the meteorology fields are used to define the background atmospheric flow (Orbe et al., 2017), it is imperative that GEOS-R21C produces a credible representation of transport processes.